jasonkiss/web-standards/guidance/quick-reference/a11y-designers.md

 ## Adaptable

-* **Is visual appearance accurately reflected with correct HTML?**
+* **Structural and functional components are marked up with the correct HTML elements.**

-	If it looks like a heading, mark it up as a heading.
+	If it acts and looks like a heading, mark it up as a heading.
 If it is a list, mark it up as a list.
-If different blocks of content are visually related or distinct, reflect this in the HTML.
+If there are visual clues to mark out different blocks of content reflect this in the HTML.
+For example, a footer section might have a different background colour to separate it from the page content.
+Mark up with a footer element or with an ARIA label.

 *   **Tables are used to display data, and not for laying out content.**

     Use tables for displaying data, rather than for layout purposes.
-The table’s content should be tabular data (ie, has clear relationships with row and column headings).
+The table’s content should be tabular data, ie information in each cell is defined by row and column headings.
 Don't use tables as a way to layout content.

 *   **Data table columns and rows have defined headers.**